Rube Foster: Legacy

 In 1981, Foster was elected to the National Baseball Hall of Fame.
 He was the first representative of the Negro leagues elected as a pioneer or executive.

+Around 1999, the City of Chicago included Foster in its Chicago Tribute series of historical markers around the city.
+A marker about Foster was erected at the corner of Pershing Road (39th Street) and Wentworth Avenue, next to the Wentworth Gardens housing complex, at the location of South Side Park, where Foster's Giants played until 1941.
+The marker was still standing but faded and hard to read as of 2023.

 On December 30, 2009, the U.S. Postal Service announced that it planned to issue a pair of postage stamps in June honoring Negro leagues Baseball.
 On July 17, 2010, the Postal Service issued a se-tenant pair of 44-cent, first-class, U.S. commemorative postage stamps, to honor the all-black professional baseball leagues that operated from 1920 to about 1960.
 One of the stamps depicts Foster, along with his name and the words "NEGRO LEAGUES BASEBALL".
 The stamps were formally issued at the Negro Leagues Baseball Museum, during the celebration of the museum's twentieth anniversary.

 The Negro Leagues Baseball Museum hosts the annual Andrew "Rube" Foster Lecture, in September.

 In 2021, Rube Foster was posthumously inducted into the Chicagoland Sports Hall of Fame.

 On November 10, 2021, the United States Mint announced the designs for the 2022 Negro Leagues Centennial Commemorative coins, with Foster featured on the $5 gold half eagle.